e-pet/e-pet.github.io/_pages/about.md

 See my previous [publications](publications.md) for some of the work we did.

 [^1]: I am not saying I believe that is a good idea.
 I'm just saying: it's likely to happen.
+That does not mean that we, as a society, should't [actively decide](https://afog.berkeley.edu/programs/the-refusal-conference#overview) whether we want it to happen or not.